OfficialPixelBrush/smb1/README.md

 The main goal is to have a functionally equivalent, portable Version of the original Super Mario Bros. for Microsoft Windows and Linux Computers.

 ### Accuracy
-If possibly, I'd like to preserve as many glitches as possible, though some might disappear to make way for Quality of Life changes, such as an uncapped sprite limit or similar.
+If possible, I'd like to preserve as many glitches as possible, though some might disappear to make way for Quality of Life changes, such as an uncapped sprite limit or similar.
 I definitely want glitches like the Minus World or Wall-jumping to remain!

 ### Flexibility
 While I want this to be a fairly accurate port, I want to liberate Super Mario Bros. of some of it's limitations, such as it's sprite, object or resolution limits.